 Georgia State University’s Andrew Young School of Policy Studies and J. Mack Robinson College of Business have partnered to produced Panthers in the District, a signature program that immerses students in our nation’s capital.

-All undergraduate and graduate students from the Andrew Young School of Policy Studies and Robinson College of Business are eligible to apply.
+All undergraduate and graduate students with a 3.0 Cumulative GPA and graduating December 2019 or later from the Andrew Young School of Policy Studies and Robinson College of Business are eligible to apply.

 Panthers in the District specifically seeks candidates in the following areas of study: